 Generally, abuse can be attributed to a breakdown of impulse control in the parent or caregiver.
 Several factors contribute.

 Parental characteristics and personality features can play a role.
-The parent’s own childhood may have lacked affection and warmth, may not have been conducive to the development of adequate self-esteem or emotional maturity, and, in most cases, also included other forms of maltreatment.
+The parent’s own childhood may have lacked affection and warmth, may not have been conducive to the development of adequate self-esteem or emotional maturity, and, in many cases, also included other forms of maltreatment.
 Abusive parents may see their children as a source of unlimited and unconditional affection and look to them for the support that they never received.
 As a result, they may have unrealistic expectations of what their children can supply for them, they are frustrated easily and have poor impulse control, and they may be unable to give what they never experienced.
 Drug or alcohol use may provoke impulsive and uncontrolled behaviors toward their children.
 Parental mental disorders also increase the risk of maltreatment.

 Irritable, demanding, or hyperactive children may provoke parents’ tempers, as may developmentally or physically disabled children, who often are more dependent than a typically developing child.
 Sometimes strong emotional bonds do not develop between parents and children.
 This lack of bonding occurs more commonly with premature or sick infants separated from parents early in infancy or with biologically unrelated children (eg, stepchildren), increasing the risk of abuse.